Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ## Timestamp Based Packet Delivery {#tsbpd}

-The initial intent of the SRT Timestamp Based Packet Delivery (TSBPD) feature is to reproduce the output of the sending application at the input of the receiving one in live data transmission  mode (see {{data-transmission-mode}}).
+The goal of the SRT Timestamp Based Packet Delivery (TSBPD) mechanism is to reproduce the output of the sending application (e.g., encoder) at the input of the receiving one (e.g., decoder) in live data transmission mode (see {{data-transmission-mode}}).
+In terms of SRT, it means to reproduce the timing of packets commited by the sending application to the SRT sender at the timing packets are scheduled for the delivery by the SRT receiver and ready to be read by the receiving application (see {{fig-latency-points}}).

-It is designed in a way that SRT receiver, using the timestamp of the SRT data packet header, delivers packets to a receiving application at the same pace they were provided to the SRT sender by a sending applicaton.
-Basically, the sender timestamp in the received packet is adjusted to the receiver’s local time (compensating for the time drift or different time zone) before releasing the packet to the application.
+The SRT receiver, using the timestamp of the SRT data packet header, delivers packets to a receiving application with a fixed minimum delay from the time the packet was scheduled for sending on the SRT sender side.
+Basically, the sender timestamp in the received packet is adjusted to the receiver’s local (compensating for the time drift or different time zone) before releasing the packet to the application.
 Packets can be withheld by the SRT receiver for a configured receiver delay.
 Higher delay can accommodate a larger uniform packet drop rate or larger packet burst drop.
 Packets received after their "play time" are dropped if Too-Late Packet Drop feature is enabled (see {{too-late-packet-drop}}).

 The packet timestamp (in microseconds) is relative to the SRT connection creation time.
 It is worth mentioning that the use of the packet sending time to stamp the packets is